 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Higher Learning Commission (HLC).

-In this article, you will find all the essential data you need to help you choose the West Virginia business school that best suits your unique needs, based on a variety of key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
+In this article, you will find all the essential data you need to help you choose the West Virginia business school that best suits your unique needs, based on various key factors, including tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The sections that follow describe undergraduate programs and job prospects for business school graduates in West Virginia.

 Undergraduate Business Schools in West Virginia

 West Virginia is an inexpensive state to live in, and the costs of its colleges reflect this.
 The overall average tuition for our 12 schools is only about $11,000, but the state is even more affordable than this number would suggest.
-The average is brought up by 3 schools with tuitions of $20,000 or higher, while the other 9 are all very inexpensive at under $8,000.
+The average is brought up by three schools with $20,000 or higher, while the other nine are all very inexpensive at under $8,000.
 The least expensive, West Virginia University at Parkersburg, costs only $3,400, while Mountwest Community & Technical College comes in at around $3,900.
 Average financial aid is also a very generous $9,200.

 We were able to obtain acceptance rate data for all but two of our schools, and they are excellent.
-The average of the colleges is a very high 78%, with the lowest at Davis and Elkins College (50%) and the highest at West Virginia State University (96%).
+The colleges’ average is a very high 78%, with the lowest at Davis and Elkins College (50%) and the highest at West Virginia State University (96%).
 Three of the schools are over 90%, and Marshall University is close at 89%.